-Illness and employment
+Sick leave and employment

-Illness fundamentally changes the employment relationship
+Sick leave fundamentally changes the employment relationship

-The first two years of illness are governed by the Gatekeeper Improvement Act (Wet verbetering poortwachter).
+The first two years of sick leave are governed by the Gatekeeper Improvement Act (Wet verbetering poortwachter).
 This law imposes obligations on both employer and employee.
 You must actively participate in reintegration, but your employer must adequately support you in this process.
 In practice, most conflicts arise here: employers who apply too much pressure, company doctors who underestimate your symptoms, or reintegration programs that do not match your capacity.

 Common situations